Topic Hub

 Backend Reliability

 Backend reliability is not only about adding timeouts, retries, queues, or circuit breakers.
-Those mechanisms help only when they control the right pressure: work in progress, dependency health, queue growth, duplicate delivery, and recovery after partial failure.
+Those mechanisms help only when they control the right pressure: work in progress, dependency health, shared bottlenecks, cache freshness, queue growth, duplicate delivery, and recovery after partial failure.

-This hub collects CodeNotes articles about the places backend systems usually fail under real production conditions: retry storms, cascading failures, unbounded queues, overloaded dependencies, background job drift, and side effects that need durable coordination.
+This hub collects CodeNotes articles about the places backend systems usually fail under real production conditions: retry storms, retry budgets, cascading failures, horizontal scaling plateaus, unbounded queues, overloaded dependencies, stale cached state, database connection pool pressure, production-load bugs, race conditions, PostgreSQL-backed queues, background job drift, and side effects that need durable coordination.

 Read By Problem